cloudflare/cloudflare-docs/products/cloudflare-one/src/content/analytics/logs/audit-logs.md

 ### Where to find Access Audit Logs

-Access audit logs are available in the Logs section of the Cloudflare for Teams dashboard.
+Access audit logs are available in the Logs section of the Zero Trust dashboard.
 Access provides the following view types of the logs:

 * **User**: all unique users with at least one successful login during the current calendar month.